 Former Chief Justice of India

-Retires On17th Dec, 1989
+Retired On17th Dec, 1989

-Additional Judge of the Karnataka High Court 25th June 1970 -
+Additional Judge of the Karnataka High Court 25th June 1970 - November 19th 1970

 Chief Justice Engalaguppe Seetharamiah Venkataramiah enrolled as an advocate in the Karnataka High Court (then known as the High Court of Mysore) on January 5th 1948.
 He worked as a Special Government pleader starting from June 1969.
-He served in this position until March 5th 1970 when he was appointed as Advocate General of Mysore.
+He served in this position until March 5th 1970, when he was appointed as Advocate General of Mysore.

 On June 25th 1970, he was appointed as an Additional Judge of the Karnataka High Court.
-On October 11th 1970, he became a Permanent Judge of the Karnataka High Court where he served for nearly 9 years.
+On October 11th 1970, he became a Permanent Judge of the Karnataka High Court, where he served for nearly 9 years.
 On March 8th 1979, he was elevated to the Supreme Court.
 He became the Chief Justice of India on June 19th 1989 and retired at the end of the same year on December 17th.

-During his term at the Supreme Court he was a part of benches that pronounced 720 judgments.
+During his term at the Supreme Court, he was a part of benches that pronounced 720 judgments.
 Of these, he authored 256 judgments.

 CJI Venkataramiah primarily heard cases on service law, criminal law and constitutional law.

 In M.C.
 Mehta v Union of India (1987), a Bench led by CJI Venkataramiah ordered tanneries in Kanpur to shut down.
 This judgment is one of the first to expand the right to a clean environment under the Constitution.
-The judgment held that the tanneries were discharging noxious effluents into the river Ganga and cannot be permitted to continue without a primary treatment plant.
+The judgment held that the tanneries were discharging toxic effluents into the river Ganga and cannot be permitted to continue without a primary treatment plant.
 The Bench mandated that the tanneries must immediately establish treatment plants to minimise the adverse effects caused by the effluents.